spring-cloud/spring-cloud-stream-binder-kafka/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 Please create all new issues in https://github.com/spring-cloud/spring-cloud-stream/issues.
-Kafka repository has been relocated to the core Spring Cloud Stream repo
+The Kafka binder repository has been relocated to the core Spring Cloud Stream repo.